 If you’re looking to venture out to an exotic and affordable destination, Thailand will tick plenty of boxes.
 From the mountainous north to the pristine beaches in the south, Thailand is one of the most beautiful countries on the planet, rich in culture and tradition.

-Thailand is most popular with females aged 16 to 25 years old and males over the age of 21 years old.
-The survey tells us people want to party, eat different local food and they want to learn a new language abroad.
+Thailand is most popular with female travellers aged 16 to 25 years old and male travellers over the age of 21.
+The survey tells us people going to Thailand want to party, eat different local foods, and learn a new language abroad.
+If that sounds like you, find out more about what to expect from a trip to the ‘Land of Smiles’.

 - Island-hop in the south – a popular area to do this is the spectacular Phi Phi islands